The Elective Grade System (P/CR/NC) option

 The new grading scheme will not affect a student’s ability to apply for scholarships, awards, and bursaries.

-The Elective Grade System (P/CR/NC) grades of Pass (P)and Credit (CR) will satisfy the minimum number of enrolled and/or completed SFU units required for scholarship, award, work-study and bursary eligibility during the pilot period (Spring 2021 to Fall 2021).
+The Elective Grade System (P/CR/NC) grades of Pass (P)and Credit (CR) will satisfy the minimum number of enrolled and/or completed SFU units required for scholarship, award, work-study and bursary eligibility during the pilot period (Spring 2021 to Spring 2022).

-The undergraduate Elective Grade System (P/CR/NC) grades will not be used to calculate the cumulative grade point average for awards, scholarships, bursaries, work-study, and entrance scholarship renewals during the pilot period (Spring 2021 to Fall 2021).
+The undergraduate Elective Grade System (P/CR/NC) grades will not be used to calculate the cumulative grade point average for awards, scholarships, bursaries, work-study, and entrance scholarship renewals during the pilot period (Spring 2021 to Spring 2022).

 How will a NC grade affect reporting on successful completion for government student loans and grants?